bytebase/bytebase.com/content/docs/tutorials/how-to-manage-data-access-for-developers.md

 ## Summary

 With Bytebase, you have now tried out the basic management of data access for developers.
-If you want to know more about database change as well, you can check [DevOps: Database Change Management with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql/).
+If you want to know more about database change as well, you can check [Database CI/CD and Schema Migration with PostgreSQL](/docs/tutorials/database-change-management-with-postgresql/).